benjaminlarin/starter-academic/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a post-doctoral researcher at the University of St.Gallen.
+I am an International Postdoc Fellow at the University of St.Gallen.

+I am on the job market 2020-21 and will be available for interviews at the EJM and the ASSA virtual meetings.

 Full {{% staticref "files/CV_BL_homepage.pdf" %}}CV{{% /staticref %}}.